mediafellows/mediafellows.github.io/collections/_news/20240528_mediafellows-MediaStore-V3.0_Press_Release.md

 <strong>Extended Sales Features + Asset Delivery</strong>
           </p>
           <p>
-New features rolled out in the current launch include extended functionality to organize information within the admin UI, upgraded analytics, an integrated Events & Markets section with a calendar for internal use and a promotional section on the client site, and an intuitive Delivery Wizard that you can use to distribute your assets in just 3 steps.
-In addition, the MediaStore white-label client site gets a polished design upgrade (fully customizable to any extent), with a bold focus on content and streaming-style intuitive features like dark-mode and easy-to-manage multi-language capabilities — so you can present your titles in cinematic quality, fresh out the box.
+New features rolled out in the current launch include extended functionality to organize information within the admin UI, upgraded analytics, an integrated Events & Markets section with a calendar for internal use and a promotional section on the client site, and an intuitive <a style="color:#7e7e7e;" target="_blank" href="https://mediafellows.com/features/11_fulfillment">Delivery Wizard</a> that you can use to distribute your assets in just 3 steps.
+In addition, the MediaStore <a style="color:#7e7e7e;" target="_blank" href="https://mediafellows.com/features/01_websites#content">white-label client site</a> gets a polished design upgrade (fully customizable to any extent), with a bold focus on content and streaming-style intuitive features like dark-mode and easy-to-manage multi-language capabilities — so you can present your titles in cinematic quality, fresh out the box.
           </p>
 		  <br>
           <p>